oliidev/Coffee-Web/README.md

-To-do:

-Get logo
-sort out database link with sqlite

-Bean and Brew Coffee Shop
+Bean and Brew Website

+Things I used: HTML, CSS, JS, Python, SQLAlchemy, Flask

+- This project is for educational purposes only.